Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/010_docker-compose.en.md

         source: ./bomnipotent_config
         target: /etc/bomnipotent_server/configs/
         read_only: true
-      # Bind mount the SSL directory
+      # Bind mount the SSL directory, so that BOMnipotent can find the TLS certificate and key
       - type: bind
         source: /etc/ssl
         target: /etc/ssl